GGvst/ot-stem-capture/README.md

 ## Requirements

 ### Hardware
-- Elektron Octatrack (tested with MKII, should work with MKI)
+- Elektron Octatrack (tested with MKI, should work with MKII)
 - Audio interface with at least 2 inputs
 - MIDI interface (USB or DIN)